NASA Deep Space Network: DSN and the Apollo program

 Although normally tasked with tracking uncrewed spacecraft, the Deep Space Network (DSN) also contributed to the communication and tracking of Apollo missions to the Moon, although primary responsibility was held by the Manned Space Flight Network (MSFN).
 The DSN designed the MSFN stations for lunar communication and provided a second antenna at each MSFN site (the MSFN sites were near the DSN sites for just this reason).
 Two antennas at each site were needed both for redundancy and because the beam widths of the large antennas needed were too small to encompass both the lunar orbiter and the lander at the same time.
 DSN also supplied some larger antennas as needed, in particular for television broadcasts from the Moon, and emergency communications such as Apollo 13.

 Excerpt from a NASA report describing how the DSN and MSFN cooperated for Apollo:

 The details of this cooperation and operation are available in a two-volume technical report from JPL.

 Management

 The network is a NASA facility and is managed and operated for NASA by JPL, which is part of the California Institute of Technology (Caltech).
 The Interplanetary Network Directorate (IND) manages the program within JPL and is charged with the development and operation of it.
 The IND is considered to be JPL's focal point for all matters relating to telecommunications, interplanetary navigation, information systems, information technology, computing, software engineering, and other relevant technologies.
 While the IND is best known for its duties relating to the Deep Space Network, the organization also maintains the JPL Advanced Multi-Mission Operations System (AMMOS) and JPL's Institutional Computing and Information Services (ICIS).

+The facilities in Spain and Australia are jointly owned and operated in conjunction with that government's scientific institutions.
+In Australia, "the Commonwealth Scientific and Industrial Research Organisation (CSIRO), an Australian Commonwealth Government Statutory Authority, established the CSIRO Astronomy and Space Science Division to manage the day-to-day operations, engineering, and maintenance activities of the Canberra Deep Space Communications Complex".
+Most of the staff at Tidbinbilla are Australian government employees; the land and buildings are owned by the Australian government; NASA provides the bulk of the funding, owns the movable property (such as dishes and electronic equipment) which it has paid for, and gets to decide where to point the dishes.
+Similarly, in Spain, "Ingenieria de Sistemas para la Defensa de España S.A.
+(ISDEFE), a wholly owned subsidiary of the Instituto Nacional de Técnica Aeroespacial (INTA) and a part of the Spanish Department of Defense, operates and maintains the Madrid Deep Space Communications Complex (Madrid)".

-Harris Corporation is under a 5-year contract to JPL for the DSN's operations and maintenance.
-Harris has responsibility for managing the Goldstone complex, operating the DSOC, and for DSN operations, mission planning, operations engineering, and logistics.
+Peraton (formerly Harris Corporation) is under contract to JPL for the DSN's operations and maintenance.
+Peraton has responsibility for managing the Goldstone complex, operating the DSOC, and for DSN operations, mission planning, operations engineering, and logistics.